Chelyabinsk: Culture

 The city has several libraries, notably Chelyabinsk Regional Universal Scientific Library, the largest public library in the Chelyabinsk Oblast.
 The library has more than 2 million books, over 12,000 of which are rare, originating from the 17th to 19th centuries.

 Chelyabinsk is home to several theatres.
-The Chelyabinsk Opera and Ballet Theatre, also known as the Glinka State Academic Opera and Ballet Theatre, was built in 1936–55 on the site of the former Nativity Cathedral, which existed from 1748 to 1932.
-The opening of the theatre eventually took place on September 29, 1956, with a production of Alexander Borodin's "Prince Igor".
+The Chelyabinsk Opera and Ballet Theatre, also known as the Glinka State Academic Opera and Ballet Theatre, was built from 1936 to 1955 on the site of the former Nativity Cathedral, which existed from 1748 to 1932.
+The opening of the theatre eventually took place on 29 September 1956, with a production of Alexander Borodin's "Prince Igor".
 Others include the Nahum Orlov State Academic Drama Theatre, Chelyabinsk State Chamber Theater, Chelyabinsk State Puppet Theater, Chelyabinsk State Youth Theatre, Mannequin Theater, Chelyabinsk New Arts Theatre, and Chelyabinsk Contemporary Dance Theatre.